 This best-selling perennial is the #1 choice groundcover by professional landscapers!
-Sedum ellacombianum is a virtual maintenance free >drought proof ground cover that will add distinction and beauty to your garden design.
+Sedum ellacombianum is a virtually maintenance free drought proof ground cover that will add distinction and beauty to your garden design.

 Early summer give way to hundreds of cheerful yellow flowers that smother the foliage.

 Sedums seldom need watering.
 They thrive in sandy and even rocky soils.
 Their only requirement is good drainage.

 This drought tolerant ground cover has so many uses from containers, planted here and there in walkways, between cracks in stone walls.

 Pair with coneflowers or ornamental grasses.
 Space 15-18 in apart in a sunny area.